The vocabulary of agentic marketing, defined.

 Cookie lifetime / ITP

-Cookie lifetime is how long a cookie actually survives in the browser.
-Safari's Intelligent Tracking Prevention caps it at 7 days (sometimes 24 hours) for script-set cookies, silently shortening attribution windows.
+Cookie lifetime is how long a cookie actually survives in the browser: Safari's ITP caps script-set cookies at 7 days, sometimes 24 hours, whatever expiry you set.

 Cookieless tracking